jatlantic/jatlantic.github.io/_posts/2022-08-14-Survival-Analysis_II.md

 In our case, the null hypothesis can be rejected and we would argue that there is a significant difference between the two groups.
 Since a random number generator has been used, the results for you running the code might be different.

 For completeness it shall be mentioned that a variety of tests to compare the survivor curves exist: Wilcoxon, Tarone-Ware, Peto, and Flemington-Harrington.
-These tests enable us putting a stronger weight at certain timesteps which may be appropiate when we believe that the treatment exposure is stronger at a certain failure time, for example at the beginning
+These tests enable us putting a stronger weight at certain timesteps which may be appropiate when we believe that the treatment exposure is stronger at a certain failure time, for example at the beginning of the study.